Rohan-Prabhakar/The-Agentic-Author-SFT-vs-RAG/readme.md

 The router's false negative rate — HIGH_V queries misrouted to a lower tier — is the critical reliability parameter in a hybrid system.
 Adding MEDIUM_V creates an ambiguous boundary that increases this rate.
 A HIGH_V query misrouted to a MEDIUM_V cache path may return a stale answer silently, a failure mode harder to detect than a simple HIGH_V/LOW_V misroute.

 The binary classifier was kept.
-It fails more visibly, is more auditable, and when it fails it fails toward retrieval — not toward staleness.
+It fails more visibly, is more auditable, and when it fails it fails toward retrieval and not toward staleness.

-This decision is documented in `authors_note.md` (Page 2) and stated on camera in the video at the Human Decision Node.

 ---